oOps1627/angular-calendar-timeline/README.md

 })
 ```

-In case if you need to change format of the dates in the header, you can provide custom formatters:
+In case you need to change the format of the dates in the header, you can provide custom formatters:

 ```typescript
 import { NgModule } from '@angular/core';